tehreemt/ciscolive2022/readme.md

 ## Testing if it works!

-Ask Alexa to deploy your project by using the voice command of your choice:
+Ask Alexa to deploy your project by using the voice command, "Alexa, ask cisco live to deploy the bot":

 <img src="images/Alexa_Command.PNG">

+If the above command did indeed trigger Lambda, Alexa would respond saying that the build was launched successfully.

-The lambda function is triggered, and the latest code is pushed on the CI/CD pipeline, the status of the build should be successful.
+Once the lambda function is triggered, and the latest code is pushed on the CI/CD pipeline, the status of the build should be successful.

 The build section shows the status that the image was built successfully.